-NOT ALL CONVEYOR BELTS ARE CREATED EOUAL
+NOT ALL CONVEYOR BELTS ARE CREATED EQUAL.

 Although they may outwardly look the same, there often huge differences between the performance of one conveyor belt and another, even when they both claim to meet a certain specification and international standards of quality.
-Compared to other industries, conveyor belts used in the transshipment of dry cargo often need to deal with a wide cross-section of demands.
+Compared to other industries, quarries and mines place arguably the toughest demands on rubber conveyor belts, especially when they are conveying sharp, abrasive, often heavy lumps of rock and stone.
 There are numerous, well-documented reasons for these huge differences in performance and longevity but they are not always easy to spot at the buying stage.